mathie/nanowrimo/_drafts/my-favourite-interview-question.md

 scope, but suffice to say it provides a node with the configuration information is needs to be a part of the local network.)

+Having discovered the IP address of the local name server, the last remaining piece of the jigsaw we need is the port number it listens on.
+The protocols at the transport layer have a concept of a source port and a destination port so that the transport layer knows which application to pass data back up to when it receives it from the network.
+For the client side of the communication, a random port is assigned by the transport layer (usually in the 'dynamic' range of 49,152 - 65,535), unless the client requests otherwise.

+But how does the client know which port to use as the destination?
+The Internet Assigned Names Authority (IANA) maintains a list of well known services.
+This is a mapping from a well known name for a service to the port that service normally listens on.
+This mapping is distributed as standard with all operating systems -- on all Unix-alikes, you'll find the mapping in a text file in `/etc/services`.
+The well known name (as defined by the RFC which defines the Domain Name System protocol) is "domain".
+You can find out the port number for this well known name yourself:

+    > grep '^domain\b' /etc/services
+    domain           53/udp     # Domain Name Server
+    domain           53/tcp     # Domain Name Server

+Now we know the name server listens on port 53 by default, so that's the port we should connect to.
+In practice, this is standard and well known (which is why the ports in the range 0 - 1,023 are known as the 'well known ports'), so the mapping from name to number seems superfluous.
+However, the decoupling of service names and their associated port numbers is still useful.
+Service lookup is done through the Name Service Switch, the same mechanism that handles host name resolution.
+This allows a system administrator to, for example, provide a network-based look up of service mappings, perhaps through LDAP.
+This is most useful when providing custom services on a network.
+The software developers give the protocol a registered name, and the operations people deploying it can decide on the port number it uses in the deployment environment.

+So.
+At last.
+We have the IP address of the name server we can use to resolve the name into an IP address, and we have the port number we want to connect to.
+This gives us enough information to open a 'socket' to the name server and communicate using our application layer protocol.

-## The BSD Socket Library
+### The BSD Socket Library

-There's a standard interface between the application layer and the transport layer, and it's the BSD socket library.
+There's a standard interface between the application layer and the transport layer, and it's called the BSD socket library.
 It's a standard part of every Unix operating system (and by 'standard', I mean there are several subtly different standards that each Unix implements in its own special way) and there is a moral equivalent of it in Windows, too, I believe.
 Almost every programming language provides a low level API which is similar to the underlying socket library, usually trying to abstract away the crazy differences amongst their supported platforms.

 But the principles are the same.
 There is a mechanism to initiate a connection to a remote host (`connect()`), to send data to that host (`send()`), to wait